Let's get learning so we can get teaching!

-Tongue: The tip of the tongue is pressed against the alevolar ridge (the "bumpy part").
-The alevolar ridge is located right behind the top teeth.
-Try it and feel where your tongue is located.
+Tongue: The tip of the tongue is pressed against the alveolar ridge (the "bumpy part" on the roof of the mouth behind the teeth).
+Say /d/ and feel where the tongue is located.

 Teeth: Teeth have a VERY slight gap.
-Very slight!
 Make sure the bottom teeth are behind the top teeth.

 Jaw: The jaw must be up, centered, and stable.
 Some children move their jaw down or to one side and this can cause errors.

-Voice: D is a voiced sound so our voice box is turned on.
-To know if your voice box is on, say D while touching your throat.
-If you feel a "buzz," you are doing it right!
+Voice: /D/ is a voiced sound so the voice box is turned on.
+To know if your voice box is on, say /d/ while touching your throat.
+If you feel a "buzz," you are doing it right.